rstrotmann/nif/docs/reference/find_duplicates.md

 - fields:

   A character vector of field names to check for duplicates.
-If NULL, defaults to c("USUBJID", "TIME", "ANALYTE") for NIF data.
+If NULL, defaults to c("ID", "TIME", "ANALYTE") for NIF data.

 - count_only: